Skip to main content

 // }

-Can query fields of associated models simultaneously:
+Fields of associated models can be queried simultaneously:

 const {